suffolklibraries/lgc/content/collections/events/activsheds-mixed-07-11.md

   [01473 345350](tel:01473345350)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1730802297
+updated_at: 1730803111
 duplicated_from: 41845457-3ed2-43c8-aee8-4f01980f737e
+attendance_information: |-
+  people with illness
+  people with mental health issues people with learning disabilities people with physical disabilities
+accessibility_information:
+  - 'Autism friendly'
 ---
-For people who would like to find out what beekeeping is all about!
+A practical project for people who would like to share knowledge, learn new skills, and pursue hobbies and interests!